aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/README.md

 ![alt text](https://github.com/aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/blob/d39b95238add0d3e35ff55bbedb040a15b36e4ee/Data%20Viz/Fig%201.4.png)

-**ACT**
+### ACT

-1. **Understanding User Activity and Health Trends**
+1. **Understanding User Activity and Health Trends and Applying This to Bellabeat Products**

    1. **Steps and Calories:** On average, users take around 7,637 steps per day, which is a bit below the recommended 10,000 steps.
 They burn around 2,300 calories.
 Bellabeat can help users get closer to their step goals by using the Leaf or Time tracker to send reminders or set personalized step targets.
 The Bellabeat app could also guide users on how to burn more calories based on their activity.

    2. **User Segmentation:** I noticed three types of users: